felipesere/fern/README.md

 ```

 That is it.
-There is no way to describe interdependencies (yet) or anything fancier than that.
+There is no way to describe interdependencies or any intricate ordering between files.

+If those 4 sample targets don't suite your needs, you can add more as you see fit.

 ## Running it

-The commands match exactly what you'd write in the fern file:
+The commands match exactly what you'd write in the fern file.

+For the example above:

 * `fern fmt` for anything formatting related
 * `fern build` for anything related to building the app
 * `fern test` for running any kind of tests
 * `fern check` for things like type-checks or build-checks

-With the addition of one command:
+There are a few helper commands that make exploring `fern` a little easier.

 `leaves` shows you which `fern` files it would find.
 You can give the argument `-p` or `--porcelain` to get all files in a single line, which is nice for opening them all in vim like so: